 4.5.
 Delete the dummy layer created in step 3.5 by right-clicking it in the “Layers” pane and selecting the item “Delete Layer” from the context menu that appears.

 5. Select the item “Filters – Animation – Optimize (for GIF)” from the main menu.
 The layers in the Layers pane will be renamed and prepared for export as an animated GIF.

 6. Select the item “Image – Mode – Indexed” from the main menu.
 In the “Indexed Color Conversion” dialog that appears, click the “Generate optimum palette” radio button, enter the value “255” in the “Maximum number of colors” box, and select the value “None” in the “Color dithering” box.
 Then click the “Convert” button.
 The dialog will disappear and control will return to the main window.

 7. Select the item “File – Export…” from the main menu.
-On the “Export Image” dialog that appears, select the value “GIF image (*.gif)” in the file format select box, enter the desired name in the “Name” box, and click the “Export” button.
+On the “Export Image” dialog that appears, select the value “GIF image (*.gif)” in the file format select box.
+Enter the desired name in the “Name” box, making sure to change the file name so that it ends with the extension “.gif”.
+Click the “Export” button.
 Another dialog will appear, this one titled “Export Image as GIF”.
 Activate the “As animation” check box, modify any other settings as desired, then click the “Export” button.
 The images will be saved as frames of an animated GIF file.